ttelcl/fldvault/FldVault.Core/Vaults/FileFormats.md

 ### File header

+The file header has 48 bytes and contains the following fields

 | Name | Format | Description |
 |  --- | --- | --- |
 | Signature | 8 bytes (long) | See signature table below |